 I teach regular mindful movement and dance meditation classes to both open and closed groups within organizations such as Gateway Mental Health project, Lourdes Day care centre, Rialto Day care centre and have worked with community focused groups such as Simon, Headway and women's groups around the city.
 I run programs and wellbeing days in corporate settings and teach mindfulness classes within education and medical settings.

 My main focus is on cultivating a sense of curiosity and kindness towards ourselves as we travel into the territory of the body/mind in a safe and supportive environment.
 Mindfulness practice and movement meditation has the potential to bring us into such joy, to feel our way through suffering and disappointment into a reality that can open to the full human experience, with all its dualities and paradoxes.
-Teaching us to embrace the beauty and the darkness of humanity within ourselves in a nonjudgmental way, and offering us the possibility of staying present and steady in a constantly changing world.
+Teaching us to embrace the beauty and the shadows of humanity within ourselves in a nonjudgmental way, and offering us the possibility of staying present and steady in a constantly changing world.

 is the practice of awareness of our state in the present moment.
 It teaches us to become more accepting of how we are thinking, feeling and experiencing ourselves and life in the here and now.
 Mindfulness draws on the breath and body to focus attention and settle ourselves, and some of the benefits include increased happiness and concentration, the ability to stay centered in ourselves when challenged, improved relationships and enhanced creativity.